 Camdenton Sites: Modine / Mulberry Well / Hulett Lagoon / Dawson Metal Products Camdenton Facility #2 / Camdenton Sludge Disposal Area Site

-Last updated Aug.
-18, 2017
+Last updated Oct.
+10, 2017

-The Missouri Department of Natural Resources' goal is to protect human health of the citizens of Camdenton and the environment from threats posed by hazardous waste.
-The department is initiating two new Superfund investigations in response to citizen reports that TCE may have been disposed of into the environment at locations other than the former Modine facility and Hulett Lagoon.
+The department's goal is to protect the health of the citizens of Camdenton and the environment from threats posed by hazardous waste.
+The department is initiating two new Superfund investigations in response to citizen reports that TCE may have been released into the environment at locations other than the former Modine facility and Hulett Lagoon.

-The second investigation is focused on the Camdenton Sludge Disposal Area Site.
-In 1989 the sludge from the closed Hulett Lagoon was land applied in a field north of Forbes Road at the end of the runway at the Camdenton Memorial Airport.
+The second investigation is focused on the Camdenton Sludge Disposal Area site.
+In 1989, the sludge from the closed Hulett Lagoon was land applied in a field north of Forbes Road at the end of the runway at the Camdenton Memorial Airport.
 The department received new information from a citizen that two additional sludge disposal areas might exist.
 Superfund staff is looking for any detailed and supported information about this claim.

 For more information about the Dawson Metal Products Camdenton Facility #2 and Camdenton Sludge Disposal Area Site, please scroll to the bottom of this page and click on the site buttons.